LIVVkit/LIVVkit/docs/extend.rst

 .. note::

-    It is critical that the ``MODEL-Variant`` directory name is the same as the directory name that you have implemented in ``bundles``.
+    It is critical that the ``model_variant`` directory name is the same as the directory name that you have implemented in ``bundles``.